 - Weigh your bag before, if you are over 20kg rethink it, airlines are charging over $60/kg and they are sick of waiving their fees.

 When you get to the screening point, you will have to surrender any liquids, aerosols or gels greater than 100ml/g that you still have with you, including duty free.
-The rules also introduced random frisk searches as part of the screening process.”

 The most common mistake made with carry on liquids is the container size must be less than 100ml, not just what is inside the container.
 Many deodorant cans are 110g/ml so be sure to buy travel appropriate toiletries if you plan to take them onboard with you.
 These restrictions do not apply to checked-in luggage.